-- Non-IP data through PVCs Applications that use the character device interface for non-IP traffic access the ATM subsystem through IRIS ATM ioctl() commands.
-For each VC, this interface consists of opening a file descriptor (open()), using the ATMIOC_CREATEPVC command to create the VC, and then exchanging data (read(), write(), or writev()). - IP-over-ATM traffic through PVCs Applications that use the character device interface for IP traffic access the ATM subsystem through IRIS ATM ioctl() commands.
-For each VC, this interface consists of opening a file descriptor (open()), using the ATMIOC_CREATEPVC command to create the VC with a tag for IP, and the ATMIOC_SETARP command to create an address resolution mapping.
-The atmarp PVC management program that is shipped with IRIS ATM creates PVCs in this manner.
+- Non-IP data through PVCs For each VC, this interface consists of opening a file descriptor (open()), using the ATMIOC_CREATEPVC ioctl() command to create the VC, and then exchanging data (read(), write(), or writev()). - IP-over-ATM traffic through PVCs

+For each VC, this interface consists of opening a file descriptor (open(), using the ATMIOC_CREATEPVC command to create the VC with a tag for IP, and using the ATMIOC_SETARP command to create an address resolution mapping.
+Or, instead, configure and run the atmarp utility.
+When atmarp is running, customer applications can simply use the BSD socket interface, as described in the next paragraph.
 (See "PVC Management by atmarp" on page 16 for more detail.)
-When atmarp is running, customer applications can simply use the BSD socket interface, as described in the next paragraph.

-Once the PVCs are established, the BSD socket interface is used (socket(), connect(), bind(), accept(), read(), write(), or writev()) to exchange data.
+In either case, once the PVCs are established, the BSD socket interface is used (socket(), connect(), bind(), accept(), read(), write(), or writev()) to exchange data.
 Address resolution is provided by RFC 1577 software that responds to InverseARP requests and ILMI software, as described in "Address Resolution for IP-Over-PVCs" on page 14.

-• Non-IP data through SVCs Applications that use the character device interface for non-IP traffic access the ATM subsystem through IRIS ATM ioctl() commands.
-For each VC, this interface consists of opening a file descriptor (open()), using IRIS ATM ioctl() commands to create the VC (for example, ATMIOC_SETUP or ATMIOC_REGISTER, ATMIOC_LISTEN, and ATMIOC_ACCEPT), and then exchanging data (read(), write(), or writev()).

-• IP-over-ATM traffic over SVCs through the BSD socket interface Applications that use the standard IRIX BSD socket interface for the IP suite of protocols access the services of the IRIS ATM subsystem like other IRIX network subsystems.
+Non-IP data through SVCs For each VC, this interface consists of opening a file descriptor (open()), using IRIS ATM ioctl() commands to create the VC (for example, ATMIOC_SETUP or ATMIOC_REGISTER, ATMIOC_LISTEN, and ATMIOC_ACCEPT), and then exchanging data (read(), write(), or writev()).
+IP-over-ATM traffic over SVCs through the BSD socket interface Applications that use the standard IRIX BSD socket interface for the IP suite of protocols access the services of the IRIS ATM subsystem like other IRIX network subsystems.
 This interface consists of standard functions (for example, socket(), bind(), listen(), connect(), read(), write(), writev(), and standard, non-ATM ioctl() calls).
 This interface is not described in this document.
 Address resolution is provided by RFC 1577 software that communicates with the subnetwork's ATM address resolution server and ILMI software, both of which are included in the IRIS ATM software.

-Note: For more information on the socket interface, see the reference (man) pages for accept(2), bind(2), connect(2), fcntl(2), getsockname(2), getsockopt(2), ioctl(2), listen(2), read(2), recv(2), select(2), send(2), socket(2), socketpair(2), write(2), and writev(2).
+Note: For more information on the socket interface, see the following reference (man) pages: accept(2), bind(2), connect(2), fcntl(2), getsockname(2), getsockopt(2), ioctl(2), listen(2), read(2), recv(2), select(2), send(2), socket(2), socketpair(2), write(2), and writev(2).

+Figure 1-1

-Figure 1-1 IRIS ATM Driver Architecture
+IRIS ATM Driver Architecture